zzzprojects/learn-orm/tutorials/vb-net/file-handling.md

 # File Handling

 In most of the applications, you will see that file is used to store the data.
-The file handling term is used when different operations are performed such as;
+The file handling term is used when different operations are performed, such as;

  - Creating the file
  - Opening the file